jrief/django-formset/docs/source/phone-number-field.rst

 The following settings can be used to customize the behavior of the phone number widget:

-* Adding ``"default-country-code": "XX"`` to the widget's ``attrs`` dictionary, preselects the named country, so that users must not enter their international prefix.
+* Adding ``"default-country-code": "XX"`` to the widget's ``attrs`` dictionary, preselects the named country, so that users are not required to enter their international prefix.
 Entering a foreign phone number is still possible.
 Remember to replace ``XX`` by the desired two-letter country code.
 * Adding ``mobile-only: True`` to the widget's ``attrs`` dictionary, restricts the phone number to mobile phones only.
 This is useful if the number is required for sending SMS messages.